Many people do not know the technical differences between psoriasis and eczema.

 Eczema in inconvenient places

-Eczema can occur in many inconvenient places — especially for infants.
-Diapers and baby creams may irritate sensitive skin, causing extreme diaper rashes.
-In some cases, the eczema covers the entire area that comes into contact with a diaper.
+Eczema can occur in many inconvenient places — especially in infants.
+Diapers and baby creams may irritate sensitive skin, causing extreme diaper rash.
+In some cases, eczema covers the entire area that comes into contact with a diaper.